mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

  It took about 70 seconds to compile.
 This seemed really very significant.

 Why?
-At that time our build process would compile, test and package the code for deployment in about 5 minutes but only if you'd already compiled and packaged all the other modules already (a couple of minutes each) and setup the versions correctly (yuk).
+At that time our build process would compile, test and package the code for deployment in about 5 minutes but only if you'd already compiled and packaged all the other modules (a couple of minutes each) and setup the versions correctly (yuck, hours).
 Where was all that additional time going?

 We started dropping BUCK files into our main module and watched the build times drop.
-Once the main module had decent coverage we started bringing the other modules under the same source tree and watched the integration process disappear.
+Once the main module had decent coverage we started bringing the other modules under the same source tree and watched as integration activities disappeared.
  The team were happier, modularisation stopped being a dirty word, dependency management for both 3rd party tools and internal modules became quick and easy.
 A whole class of expensive activities just vanished from our process.

+Taking a leaf out of the LMAX continuous performance tuning book we started measuring build times a few months before we began migrating to Buck (we now have data for half a million builds).
+I had always hoped that we would see the total time spent building drop - if you're not waiting for builds then you're writing awesome code right?
+Instead we saw the number builds go up, in fact it's now more than 5 times higher than it was 18 months ago.
+I guess we developers crave feedback, if we can get feedback quicker then we just grab more.

 ## Why is it faster?